mhparker44/fitbit/README.md

 The goal of this project is to provide sample code that can be used to process this data.

 # Step 0: Understand folder format.
 Data is exported into a folder called "takeout".
-An example is in this directory.
+For example: takeout/Fitbit/Heart Rate Variability

 # Step 1: Clean the data
 The data is sent in individual files for each day.
 In my case, that meant thousands of files from 2020 to 2025.